talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="searchCouponsAdvanced"></a>
 # **searchCouponsAdvanced**
-> InlineResponse2004 searchCouponsAdvanced(applicationId, campaignId, body, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, exactMatch, batchId)
+> InlineResponse2004 searchCouponsAdvanced(applicationId, campaignId, requestBody, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, exactMatch, batchId)

-Get a list of the coupons that match the given attributes (with total count)
+List coupons that match the given attributes (with total count)

 Gets a list of all the coupons with attributes matching the query criteria